0.1 What is Shiny?

 Communicate complex models to a non-technical audience with informative visualisations and interactive sensitivity analysis.

-Provide self-service data analysis for common workflows where replacing email requests with a Shiny app that allows people to upload their own data and perform standard analyses.
+Provide self-service data analysis for common workflows, replacing email requests with a Shiny app that allows people to upload their own data and perform standard analyses.
+You can make sophisticated R analyses available to users with no programming skills.

-Create interactive demos for teaching statistics and data science concepts that allow learners to tweak inputs and observe the downstream effects of these changes in an analysis.
+Create interactive demos for teaching statistics and data science concepts that allow learners to tweak inputs and observe the downstream effects of those changes in an analysis.

-In short, Shiny gives you the ability to pass on some of your R superpowers to anyone who can use a web browser.
+In short, Shiny gives you the ability to pass on some of your R superpowers to anyone who can use the web.

 This book is aimed at two main audiences: